 To increase the prediction horizon, we implement a minimum-lag-threshold that only allows lags greater than the threshold value to be included in the model.
 Because increasing this threshold reduces the number of possible covariates, we also extend the maximum lag value as the minimum-lag-threshold is increased.
 Specifically, we consider lags between the minimum-lag-threshold and 52 weeks plus this threshold.
-This ensures that all models are based on one year of climate data, making it easier to compare their predictive skill.
+This ensures that all models are based on one year of climate data, making it easier to compare their predictive performance.

-Figure 8 shows a selection of model performance metrics as this minimum-lag-threshold is increased.
-We again focus on the largest model generated from the range of EBIC γ values, as this model has the best predictive skill.
-The top plot in Figure 8 shows the number of terms in the selected model for each minimum-lag-threshold.
-The second plot shows the adjusted R^2 value of the selected models.
-As expected, the model performance drops off as the minimum lag is increased.
+Figure 8 shows a selection of model performance metrics as this minimum-lag-threshold 566 is increased.
+We focus on the largest model generated from the range of EBIC $\gamma$ values, as this model has the best predictive performance.
+The top plot in Figure 8 shows the 568 number of terms in the selected model for each minimum-lag-threshold.
+The second plot 569 shows the adjusted $\mathbb{R}^2$ value of the selected models.
+As expected, the model performance 570 571 drops off as the minimum lag is increased.
 However, this decline is not very rapid.
-That is, models with a high minimum-lag-threshold still explain a large percent of the variability in atmospheric CO anomalies.
-This is promising, as it means that predictions can be made farther in advance without losing too much predictive skill.
-The third plot shows another performance metric: the average out-of-sample prediction error from one-year-out resampling.
-Here we successively leave one year out, train the model on the remain-
+That is, models with a high minimum-lag-threshold still explain a large percent of the vari-572 ability in atmospheric CO anomalies.
+This is promising, as it means that predictions can 573 be made farther in advance without losing too much predictive performance.
+The third 574 plot shows another performance metric: the average out-of-sample prediction error from 575 one-year-out resampling.
+Here we successively leave one year out, train the model on the 576 remaining data, and test it on the left out year.
+The average RMSE is then taken for 577 each different training and testing set pair and plotted as a function of minimum-lag-578 threshold.
+We see that performance falls off, although gradually.
+579